Skip to code content (skip section selection)

 5. Failure to submit records described in section 20-544 for inspection by the department.

 b.
-Any individual or business entity operating a car wash without a valid license issued by the commissioner shall be liable for a civil penalty of one hundred dollars per day for every calendar day during which the unlicensed car wash operated.
+1. Any individual or business entity operating a car wash without a valid license issued by the commissioner shall be liable for a civil penalty recoverable in a proceeding before the office of administrative trials and hearings pursuant to section 1048 of the charter.
+Such penalties shall be in the amount of $100 per day for every calendar day during which the unlicensed car wash operated.

 c.
 An applicant who knowingly submits false information to the commissioner as part of an application for a license pursuant to section 20-541 of this subchapter or in response to any other request for information shall be liable for a civil penalty of up to one thousand dollars in addition to any other civil or criminal penalties that may be applicable under this code or any other law, rule or regulation.